EdAncerys/MakersBnB/README.md

 ## Project Description

-Create a clone app of Airbnb in Ruby.
-This is a group project focused on pair programing and delivering MPV utilizing XP principles.
+Create a clone app of Airbnb in Ruby on Rails.
+This is a group project focused on pair programming and delivering MVP and utilizing XP principles.

 ### The Team: